-The year 2017 marks the revival of the Traditional Arts Indiana (TAI) Apprenticeship Program.
-This initiative supports the continuation of cultural practices in Indiana communities by funding up to six apprenticeship pairs each year, enabling apprentices to learn essential knowledge and skills in traditional art forms from master artists.
+The Traditional Arts Indiana (TAI) Apprenticeship Program supports the continuation of cultural practices in Indiana communities by funding up to six apprenticeship pairs each year, enabling apprentices to learn essential knowledge and skills in traditional art forms from master artists.
 TAI hosts this apprenticeship program in partnership with Indiana University’s Mathers Museum of World Cultures, the Indiana Arts Commission, and the National Endowment for the Arts.

 The TAI Apprenticeship Program supports traditional cultural expressions of a community or group.
 Examples might be making an object, playing a tune, or practicing a dance.
 Nevertheless, each creative practice is rooted in a community.
 It is “traditional” in that it entails skills, aesthetics, and values that are transmitted over time within a family, community, religious, or occupational setting.